The Power of Colour: How Colour Psychology Influences Consumer Behaviour

 The Neuroscience Behind Colour Perception

-The science of how we perceive colour is as fascinating as its effects.
-When light enters our eyes, it’s absorbed by photoreceptors in the retina — rods for light and dark, and cones for colour.
-These signals are sent to the brain’s visual cortex, which interprets the colours we see.
+The science of how we perceive colour: when light enters our eyes, it’s absorbed by photoreceptors in the retina.
+Different signals called rods and cones are sent to the brain’s visual cortex.
+Rods for light and dark, and cones for hue.
+This is how we interpret colour.

-Interestingly, our brains don’t just see colours; they assign emotions and meanings to them.
-This interpretation is influenced by cultural contexts and personal experiences.
+What happens next is what makes us human: we begin to assign emotions and ideas to the signals we receive – like colour.
+This interpretation is largely influenced by cultural contexts and personal experiences.
 For instance, in Western cultures, black might signify mourning, while in some Eastern cultures, it represents elegance and power.
+Ultimately, we will begin to draw associations to colour based on the recurring patterns we see in our day-to-day lives.

 Colour in Branding and Design